Students choose their electives freely

 For gaining an analytical and quantitative perspective on global matters.
 Substantive courses include International Finance [Open Economy Macro], International Trade [Open Economy Micro], Development Microeconomics, and Economic Growth.
 Here too, Cost-Benefit Analysis provides essential conceptual and quantitative tools.
 Microeconometrics and/or Macroeconometrics, as well as Survey Research Methods further develop the corresponding quantitative skills.
 Computable General Equilibrium Modeling builds a powerful tool with widespread applicability in this field.
 A student can round out the subject in-house.

 For contributing to local economic policy analysis and policy making.
-Students choose Regional Economics and Urban Economics from the Applied Economics Program, and Geographic Information Systems and Spatial Analysis from the GIS Program, and an additional elective from the GIS program if they wish.
+Students choose Regional Economics and Urban Economics from the Applied Economics Program, and up to two courses from the Geographic Information Systems Program.
 The MS Degree can be earned fully on-line by students wishing to pursue this subject.

 For contributing to efficient corporate and public policy.
 Students take Environmental and Resource Economics, Cost-Benefit Analysis, and Microeconometrics and/or Macroeconometrics in the Applied Economics Program.
 Computable General Equilibrium Modeling builds a powerful tool with widespread use in the field.
 Up to two courses from the in-house Environmental Science and Policy, Energy and Climate Change, or Geographic Information Systems programs, some of which are available on-line, can count towards the electives in our program.
 The MS Degree can be earned fully on-line by students wishing to pursue this subject.